 Smuggling of sea cucumbers to China: CBI takes over probe

-New Delhi, Apr 24: The Central Bureau of Investigation has taken over the probe which involves the smuggling of sea cucumbers.
+New Delhi, Apr 24: The Central Bureau of Investigation (CBI) has taken over the probe which involves the smuggling of sea cucumbers.
 The case was taken over from the Forest Department of Lakshadweep.

 The sea cucumbers are protected under the Wildlife (Protection) Act.
 The marine animal found on the sea floor is an endangered species and there is a huge market for it in China, Japan and Southeast Asia.
 In these countries, it is eaten either in a raw or dried form.
-Further the sea cucumbers also have medicinal properties.
+Further, sea cucumbers also have medicinal properties.

 Four persons have been booked by the CBI and the case relates to the hunting of 46 live sea cucumbers and 173 Taxidermized Cucumbers from the sea.